caiocmb7/projetos/ML&AI/world cup 2022/README.md

     - Check the numerical/float columns which will be used for predictions if they are gaussian distribuition
         - Apply log transformation

-* Global statistics from each team, total of goals (top scorers), total of assists (top assistances), total team goals, etc;
+* Global statistics from each team (statistics per team), total of goals (top scorers), total of assists (top assistances), total team goals, etc;

 * EDA Session
     - SweetViz